Buying a pre-paid funeral plan

 - Research funeral plan providers.
 As with any financial purchase, do your research to reassure yourself that you are choosing a provider that’s right for you.

 - Be Inquisitive.
 Ask question of the funeral plan provider.
-Questions should include where your funds will be invested, are there management charges or other deductions by the plan seller, whether the plan provider will inform your chosen funeral director that they have been nominated, whether the product is guaranteed to cover the full cost of the funeral at the time of need or is there a chance there may be a shortfall and whether you can change your plan without incurring charges for doing so.
+Questions should include: are they registered with the Funeral Planning Authority?
+Where will your funds be invested?
+Are there management charges or other deductions by the plan seller?
+Will the plan provider will inform your chosen funeral director that they have been nominated and is the product guaranteed to cover the full cost of the funeral at the time of need or is there a chance there may be a shortfall?

 - Take your time.
 Do not feel under any pressure to make a decision, until you are satisfied with the answers to your questions and that you have all the information you need to make a decision.
 Once you’ve chosen a plan, don’t forget to leave the details with your Will, or tell someone close to you where to find it.